-This Masterclass is conducted by Prof Arie Freiberg AM, Chair of the Sentencing Advisory Council (Victoria and Tasmania) and Emeritus Professor at Monash University.
+This Masterclass is conducted by Professor Arie Freiberg AM, former Chair of the Sentencing Advisory Council (Victoria and Tasmania) and Emeritus Professor at Monash University.

 Arie has served as a consultant to the Federal, Victorian, South Australian and Western Australian governments on sentencing matters as well as to the Australian and South African Law Reform Commissions, and has published extensively on this topic.

 Arie has been made a Member of the Order of Australia for his service to law, particularly in the fields of criminology and reform related to sentencing, legal education and academic leadership.